Ibn al-Khatib: On the Plague

-In his treatise about the plague (Muqni'at al-Sā'il 'an al-Maraḍ al-Hā'il), (ca.753/1362), Ibn al-Khatib explores the idea of transmission of disease through contagion, centuries before Louis Pasteur conducted his experiments in Europe.
-The original Arabic text is preserved in the Zaydani Collection at the Biblioteca del Real Monasterio de El Escorial, MS Arabic 1785.
-Of the estimated deaths due to the outbreak of bubonic plague, known as the Black Death, that swept through al-Andalus in the 14th century, the numbers range to as high as a third of the Muslim population worldwide.
+In his treatise about the plague (Muqni'at al-Sā'il 'an al-Maraḍ al-Hā'il, c.
+753/1362), Ibn al-Khatib explores the idea of transmission of disease through contagion centuries before Louis Pasteur conducted his experiments in Europe.
+The original Arabic text is preserved in the Zaydani Library at El Escorial, MS Arabic 1785.
+Of the estimated deaths due to the outbreak of bubonic plague, known as the "Black Death", which swept through al-Andalus in the 14th century, the numbers range to as high as a third of the Muslim population worldwide.

 In his treatise On the Plague, Ibn al-Khatib writes:

 "The existence of contagion is established by experience [and] by trustworthy reports on transmission by garments, vessels, ear-rings; by the spread of it by persons from one house, by infection of a healthy sea-port by an arrival from an infected land [and] by the immunity of isolated individuals."